State of M&A Data Rooms — Q1 2026 Read the report →

 2) Sequoia Capital — "Company-building around emergent AI winners"

-Why they matter: Deep bench across seed→growth and a hands-on posture with AI operators.
-In 2025 they led Harvey's $300M Series D and have been active in frontier agents like Reflection AI; they've also participated in later-stage AI like xAI.
+Why they matter: Deep bench across seed to growth and a hands-on posture with AI operators.
+Sequoia led Harvey's $300M Series D and has been active in frontier agents like Reflection AI and later-stage AI like xAI.
 (Harvey)

 Recent AI signals: Ongoing AI theses and analysis of the stack and markets.
 (Sequoia Capital)